-Although the Pure Land tradition sees the three Pure Land sutras to be its main ones (Amitabha Sutra, Infinite Life Sutra and Contemplation Sutra), teachings related to Amitabha Buddha are mentioned in more than 200 other sutras.
+Although the Pure Land tradition sees the three Pure Land sutras to be its main ones (Amitabha Sutra, Infinite Life Sutra and Contemplation Sutra), teachings related to Amitabha Buddha are mentioned in around 300 other sutras.
 The below are some instances, as found in the Lotus Sutra.
 The heavy cross-recommendations on attaining birth in Amitabha Buddha’s Pure Land underlines its great importance in Mahayana culture – due to its immeasurable and universal advantages, as a crucial turning point on the path to Buddhahood.

 From Chapter 7 (The Parable of the Fantastic Castle-City)